rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 ##### Exception - Rackspace Managed Backup service

 The IP addresses used for the network that runs the Rackspace Managed Backup service (BackupNet/ServiceNet) will change for all customers.
-Managed Colocation customers will need to make the Managed Backup service IP address change themselves, because Rackspace does not have access to Managed Colocation servers.
+Because Rackspace does not have access to Managed Colocation servers, Managed Colocation customers will need to make the Managed Backup service IP address change themselves.
 Rackspace will take responsibility for updating the Managed Backup service IP addresses for all other customers who use this service.

 If you are using BackupNet/ServiceNet for any purpose other than Rackspace Managed Backup or for ObjectRocket, you will need to make the necessary arrangements to move to ExNet before your move night.
-BackupNet/ServiceNet, in DFW3, will be available for use only for Rackspace Managed Backup and for ObjectRocket.
+In DFW3, BackupNet/ServiceNet, will be available for use only for Rackspace Managed Backup and for ObjectRocket.

 #### What are the high-level stages of the migration?